-(7.31, explicit) THEOREM.
-EDCD converges to a stratified hierarchy that can be refined by intrastratal permutation into a set of totally ranked hierarchies each of which is consistent with all correct inputoutput pairs from L that the learner has been given; this convergence is achieved after at most N(N - 1) informative examples.
+(7.31, expanded) THEOREM.
+EDCD converges to a stratified hierarchy that can be refined by intrastratal permutation into a set of totally ranked hierarchies each of which is consistent with all correct input-output pairs from L that the learner has been given; this convergence is achieved after at most N(N-1) informative examples.

-The second part of this theorem is correct: EDCD converges (to a correct or incorrect grammar) within N(N - 1) informative examples.
-Interestingly and crucially, this result is independent of the way in which optimal outputs are determined, that is, of whether candidate evaluation proceeds with pooling ties or with permuting ties: Tesar and Smolensky's CD convergence proof (pp. 91-99) does not depend on candidate evaluation at all.
-It immediately follows that Variationist EDCD, too, converges (to some grammar) within N(N - 1) informative examples.
+The second part of this theorem is correct: EDCD converges (to a correct or incorrect grammar) within N(N-1) informative examples.
+Interestingly and crucially, this result is independent of the way in which optimal outputs are determined, i.e. of whether candidate evaluation proceeds with pooling ties or with permuting ties: Tesar and Smolensky's CD convergence proof (pp. 91-99) does not depend on candidate evaluation at all.
+It immediately follows that Variationist EDCD, too, converges (to some grammar) within N(N-1) informative examples.

 But the first part of the theorem is incorrect for the original EDCD, as we have seen.
 Now that the theorem has been clarified, we can see where the proof fails.
-The problematic phrase is the claim "production-directed parsing will produce a competitor."
-The term production-directed parsing just means the evaluation of a tableau, that is, the determination of an optimal output form given an input form, a constraint ranking, and a set of candidates with violation patterns; the "competitor" here is simply what the authors elsewhere refer to as a "loser."
-Here, the error-drivenness of the algorithm demands that the loser is the learner's optimal output form given her current constraint ranking, that is, the result of production-directed parsing.
-The proof fails, now, because this production-directed parsing is performed with the mark-pooling interpretation of tied constraints that theorem (7.29), which is used in the proof, refers to.
-By assuming permuting ties rather than pooling ties, the proposal made here repairs this gap in Tesar and Smolensky's proof.
+The problematic phrase is the claim "production-oriented parsing will produce a competitor".
+The term "production-oriented parsing" just means the evaluation of a tableau, i.e. the determination of an optimal output form given an input form, a constraint ranking, and a set of candidates with violation patterns; the "competitor" here is simply what the authors elsewhere refer to as a "loser".
+Here, the error-drivenness of the algorithm demands that the loser is the learner's optimal output form given her current constraint ranking, i.e. the result of production-oriented parsing.
+The proof fails, now, because this production-oriented parsing is performed with the mark-pooling interpretation of tied constraints, which is incompatible with the permuting interpretation of tied constraints that theorem (7.29), which is used in the proof, refers to.
+By assuming permuting ties rather than pooling ties, the proposal of the present paper repairs this gap in Tesar and Smolensky's proof.

 Nevertheless, the proof for Variationist EDCD is not complete yet.
-Tesar and Smolensky's claim that the "theorem follows directly from" (7.29) and the "fact" that if a winner is ungrammatical in the learner's current grammar, production-directed parsing will produce a competitor, is at best schematic.
+Tesar and Smolensky's claim that the "theorem follows directly from" (7.29) and the "fact" that if a winner is ungrammatical in the learner's current grammar production-oriented parsing will produce a competitor, is at best schematic.
 Here I provide a more elaborate proof.
-First we must note that the number of errors (winner-loser mismatches) that the learner makes is limited to N(N - 1)/2 (when starting with all constraints ranked at the same height) and that no constraint in the resulting grammar can be ranked lower than in the target stratified hierarchy.
-This is what follows from (7.29) and the theorems and proofs that precede it, such as (7.22), none of which depends on how constraint ranking, and we only have to prove that for variationist learners this final grammar is a correct exhaustively totally refinable stratified hierarchy.
+First we must note that the number of errors (winner-loser mismatches) that the learner makes is limited to N(N-1)/2 (when starting with all constraints ranked at the same height) and that no constraint in the resulting grammar can be ranked lower than in the target stratified hierarchy.
+This is what follows from (7.29) and the theorems and proofs that precede it, such as (7.22), none of which depends on how constraint ties are handled.
+Thus, either kind of EDCD learner is guaranteed to converge on a final constraint ranking, and we only have to prove that for variationist learners this final grammar is a correct exhaustively totally refinable stratified hierarchy.